 2. Herpes

-Genital Warts are caused by the Human Papillomavirus (HPV) – a family of viruses of which there are more than 140 different types.
+Genital Warts are caused by HPV – a family of viruses of which there are more than 140 different types.
 While Genital Warts are caused by low-risk types of the virus, high-risk types are associated with several different cancers.
 HPV can be transferred through skin-to-skin contact with areas of the genitals which are not covered by a condom.
+Condoms have been shown to be effective reducing the transmission of this virus, but the transmission will be more likely if the contact is repeated and prolonged, for example in a long-term relationship.

 Take care of your sexual health with Better2Know